Japanese cockroach

-The Japanese cockroach (Periplaneta japonica), also known as the Yamato cockroach, is a cockroach native to Japan, adapted to cooler northern climates.
-It has a flexible univoltine or semivoltine (one- or two-year) lifecycle, depending on the timing of its hatching, and is unusual in being able to spend two winters as diapause nymphs before reaching maturity.
+The Japanese cockroach (Crescispina japonica), synonym Periplaneta japonica, also known as the Yamato cockroach, is a cockroach native to Japan, adapted to cooler northern climates.
+It has a flexible univoltine or semivoltine (one- or two-year) life cycle, depending on the timing of its hatching, and is unusual in being able to spend two winters as diapause nymphs before reaching maturity.

 Description

 Initial first-instar nymphs are dark brown, with white or brownish white tips of the maxillary and labial palps.
 Adults measure 25–35 mm in length, and have a shiny, uniformly black to blackish-brown body, with brown tarsi and maxillary and labial palps.
 The adult male's wings extend slightly beyond the body's length, while the female's wings are around half the body's length.

-Unlike most cockroaches, the major hydrocarbon in P. japonica’s cuticular lipids is cis-9-nonacosene.
-Males have significant amounts of cis-9-heptacosene not found on females, as do P. australasiae and P. fuliginosa males and females.
+Unlike most cockroaches, the major hydrocarbon in C. japonica’s cuticular lipids is cis-9-nonacosene.
+Males have significant amounts of cis-9-heptacosene not found on females, as do V. australasiae and V. fuliginosa males and females.
 Glucose, myo-inositol, scyllo-inositol and trehalose were found in overwintering nymphs and are thought to be a factor in their freeze tolerance.